 Magnesium sulfate is used in agriculture to add magnesium to the soil where it is deficient.
 But in home gardening, magnesium deficiency is rarely a problem.
 A group called the "Epsom Salt Council", however, advertising on the internet, states that an expert recommends the use of Epsom salt.
 Obviously, they are trying to increase the sales of their simple product without regard to its limitations.

 Coffee grounds are acidic, but they add acidity to the soil slowly, and temporarily.
 Banana peels contain potassium, but decomposition releases it to the soil very slowly.
 Both however, tie up nitrogen in the soil as microbes decompose them, slowing plant growth.
-They are better placed on the compost pile where they can decompose before compost is added to the soil.
+They are better placed on top of the soil or in a compost pile where they can decompose before being added to the soil.

 Coffee grounds can be placed on the top of the soil as mulch and used to acidify the soil by watering through them.
-This has two problems, however.
-First, coffee grounds contain many complex chemicals, evolved by the plant to deter insects.
-Some of these chemicals can harm or inhibit seedlings.
+This presents two problems, however.
+First, coffee grounds contain many complex chemicals, evolved by the plant to deter or kill insects.
+A few of these chemicals can harm or inhibit seedlings.
 Some varieties of tomatoes, for example, are harmed by coffee grounds.

 Second, when the season is over, the coffee grounds have lost their acidity but have not decomposed.
 At this point they must be scooped up and placed into a compost pile.
 If they are mixed into the soil like other mulch, they will tie up nitrogen as they decompose.